-- Articles, readings and videos as assigned provided by instructor during the weekly learning module in which they are assigned. - Course Description: This course emphasizes statistical literacy, use of real data and technology, statistical conceptual understanding and active learning.
-The course will focus on the procedures, guidelines and concepts to enable the student to successfully review, conduct and report research.
-In addition, the course will concentrate on fundamental concepts and philosophy of research methodology and statistical analyses.
+Articles, readings and videos as assigned - provided by instructor during the weekly learning module in which they are assigned.

+Course Description: The primary focus of the course is to assist the student in understanding the processes necessary to conduct, use and evaluate relevant research.
+The course will concentrate on fundamental concepts and philosophy of research methodology, data management and associated statistical analyses.
+Emphasis will be on the procedures, guidelines and concepts to enable the student to successfully conduct, report and review research within the agricultural sciences.